 This husband and wife team bring a novel multidisciplinary focus to their collaborative research in the fields of business and management.

-Researchers Dr Brendan Boyle and Dr Rebecca Mitchell view corporations as the sum of those working within them.
-Boyle's research specialty is the study of multinational companies, while Mitchell is a psychology-trained academic with expertise in organisational behaviour and human interaction in the workplace.
+Associate Professors Brendan Boyle and Rebecca Mitchell view corporations as the sum of those working within them.
+Boyle's research speciality is the study of multinational companies, while Mitchell is a psychology-trained academic with expertise in organisational behaviour and human interaction in the workplace.
 While both pursue independent research streams, they also frequently work together to bring what Boyle describes as a "macro-micro approach" to studies of big business.